cherninlab/quadcn/packages/core/README.md

 ### Mathematical Foundation

-The entire QuadCn system is built on a single principle: **every measurement must be a multiple of 4px**.
+The entire quadcn system is built on a single principle: **every measurement must be a multiple of 4px**.
 This creates a consistent visual rhythm and perfect alignment throughout your interface.

 ```
 ┌────┬────┬────┬────┬────┬────┬────┬────┐